balda38/creeps-report/README.md

 <pre>
 ❌ Gaimin Gladiators - to subscribe: /team_subscribe Gaimin Gladiators
-✅ Team Spirit - to subscribe: /team_unsubscribe Team Spirit
+✅ Team Spirit - to unsubscribe: /team_unsubscribe Team Spirit
 </pre>

 As you can guess, we currently have a subscription to <i>Team Spirit</i> and we don't have a subscription to <i>Gaimin Gladiators</i>.